Assistive technology (AT) can help you be more independent and get around easier. But like any technology, it can break down and require repairs.

 If your AT doesn’t work, is broken, breaks down continuously or is dangerous to use, the NDIS may fund a replacement.
 Replacements may also be approved if your functional needs significantly change or you outgrow the AT.

 If you have planned ahead for a replacement, funds will be included in your AT budget.
-If you do not have enough funds to replace an item of AT, you will need a plan review.
+If you do not have enough funds to replace an item of AT, you will need a plan reassessment.

 Leap in! can help.